Incremental Data-Driven Policy Synthesis via Game Abstractions: Supplementary Material for Sec. 6

 \subsection{Fixpoint Algorithms in the $ \mu $-calculus}

-The $ \mu $-calculus offers a succinct representation of symbolic algorithms (i.e., algorithms manipulating sets of vertices instead of individual vertices) over a game graph.
-In this section, we do not cover the basics of $\mu$-calculus, and we instead explain how the two-nested $\mu$-calculus formula~\cref{eq:Z} is evaluated.
-We refer the reader who would like to know more about $\mu$-calculus to~\cite{Kozen:muCalculus}.
+The $\mu $-calculus offers a succinct representation of symbolic algorithms (i.e., algorithms manipulating sets of vertices instead of individual vertices) over a game graph.
+In this section, we omit the general preliminaries of $\mu$-calculus and instead focus on the evaluation procedure for the two-nested formula defined in~\cref{eq:Z}.
+We refer to~\citet{Kozen:muCalculus} for further details regarding the $\mu$-calculus.

-Here, $X$ and $Y$ are subsets of $V$, $\mu$ denotes the least fixpoint, $\nu$ the greatest fixpoint, and $\phi$ is a formula composed from the \emph{monotone set transformers} introduced in~\cref{eq:transformers1} and~\cref{eq:transformers2}.
+Here, $X$ and $Y$ are subsets of $V$, $\mu$ denotes the least fixpoint, $\nu$ the greatest fixpoint, and $\phi$ is a formula composed of the \emph{monotone set transformers} introduced in~\cref{eq:transformers1,eq:transformers2}.